 And because they didn’t they had no idea how much they spent in a month or in a year.
 They had no way to tell what their take home pay was for a year.
 No clue what they spent on utilities, their car, or new socks (well, I don’t even know that one).
 Flying blind.

 What will we accomplish?
 You’ll be able to highlight your spending habits, target cuts where appropriate, and better plan for future spending.
 If you’re hesitant, just go for it!
 You’ll be glad you did.

 If you’re not tracking any of your everyday dollars then you have no idea on where you can make improvements and you’re not conscious of your money.
 So, first off, we need a baseline.

 Get a writing utensil and a notebook and start tracking every dollar you spend and every dollar you earn, down to the cent.
-If you have a smartphone, use that and something like Pennies.
-Just make sure to capture everything – the coffee and muffin in the morning, the lunchtime burrito at Chipotle, the two beers at happy hour, the movie Saturday night, new spark plugs for your car, your paycheck on Friday and the $20 you made selling those unused toys on Craigslist.
+If you have a smartphone, use something like Pennies.
+Just make sure to capture everything: the coffee and muffin in the morning, the lunchtime burrito at Chipotle, the two beers at happy hour, the movie Saturday night, new spark plugs for your car, your paycheck on Friday, and the $20 you made selling those unused toys on Craigslist.

 At the end of the month tally up your expenses and tally up your income.
 What do you think?
 Warning: the results may shock you!
 You may want to break your expenses down into different categories or even subcategories.
 I think you should feel free to make these categories unique to you and your situation:

 Step 2 – Track And Categorize